 Three practical sessions will introduce students to a variety of technique for studying primates: 1.
 Computer based analysis of behavioural data students collected during fieldwork (3h); 2.
-Museum-based comparative anatomy investigations (3h); 4.
-Computer based GIS analysis of spatial data (3h).
+Museum-based comparative anatomy investigations (3h).
 These practicals would be time-tabled in separate weeks during the semester.

 Directed reading in preparation for lectures, assessments and practical work.

 - Llythrennedd - Medrusrwydd mewn darllen ac ysgrifennu drwy amrywiaeth o gyfryngau